 Much of this is well intentioned.
 In December 2015 during an Islamist terrorist attack.
 John, a good upstanding citizen, security guard and apparently armature religious scholar gained fame for shouting at the attacker “You ain’t no Muslim, bruv”.
-We can all understand what motivated John and his desire not to see ordinary British Muslims maligned by or subject to bigotry by being unfairly associated with this arsehole.
+We can all understand what motivated John and his desire not to see ordinary British Muslims maligned by, or subject to bigotry for, being unfairly associated with this terrorist.
 John went on to say “Isis should be wiped out, because they’re not Muslims, because Muslims don’t do that.”

 Well intentioned this may be and with the greatest respect to John’s deep knowledge of theology, religious history and foreign affairs, it just isn’t true.
 After every Islamist attack specifically motivated by religious beliefs, we hear that Islamism has ‘nothing to do with Islam’.
 As well as being insultingly obviously false, it gaslights the victims of Islamist violence, does nothing to challenge anti-Muslim bigotry and upholds the idea that there are true or false versions of a religion.
 An honest conversation about how unrepresentative or extreme Islamist interpretations of the religion are, may be more productive.